Browse Definitions :

 • What is data architecture?
 A data management blueprint - Data architecture is a discipline that documents an organization's data assets, maps how data flows through its systems and provides a blueprint for managing data.

-• What is data governance and why does it matter? - Data governance (DG) is the process of managing the availability, usability, integrity and security of the data in enterprise systems, based on internal data standards and policies that also control data usage.
+• What is data governance and why does it matter? - Data governance is the process of managing the availability, usability, integrity and security of the data in enterprise systems, based on internal standards and policies that also control data usage.

 • What is data management and why is it important? - Data management is the process of ingesting, storing, organizing and maintaining the data created and collected by an organization, as explained in this in-depth look at the process.